rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Can we create a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and offline transfer?

-Over last century the world of finance has gone through significant paradigm shifts.
+Over the last century the world of finance has gone through significant paradigm shifts.
 Currencies traditionally started as a bottom up distributed system based on some commodity of value.
 While these currencies might seem to need no institution backing them, the reality of their material nature made physical